A dormant, overmassive black hole in the early Universe: Methods

-A comparison between the simulated sources from FABLE and our object is provided in \autoref{fig:fable_comp}, with the same coding as in Fig.\ref{fig:comparisons}, i.e. gray symbols show the Eddington-limited scenarios and the red contours the distribution of simulations in which super-Eddington accretion is allowed.
+A comparison between the simulated sources from FABLE and our object is provided in Fig.\ref{fig:fable_comp}, with the same coding as in Fig.\ref{fig:comparisons}, i.e. gray symbols show the Eddington-limited scenarios and the red contours the distribution of simulations in which super-Eddington accretion is allowed.
 As can be seen there, the super-Eddington simulation is able to produce more massive black holes with respect to both luminosity and stellar mass in comparison to the Eddington-limited simulation, resulting in a better match with our observations.
-However, JADES GN 1146115 still lies above our super-Eddington simulations in the right-hand $M_{\rm BH}-M_{\rm star}$ plot, likely due to the FABLE simulations lacking in volume.
-To better sample a larger volume we also include simulation data from zoom simulations of a massive protocluster ($M_\mathrm{h} > 10^{12}$ M$_{\odot}$ at z=6.66), previously used in \cite{Bennett2024}, that is taken from the larger Millennium simulation volume of 500 $h^{-1}$ Mpc \cite{Springel2005}.
-These points are shown to the right of both panels of \autoref{fig:fable_comp}.
-The objects obtained in these simulations have have stellar masses notably larger than inferred from JADES GN 1146115 and, in runs including super-Eddington accretion up to 10$\times$ Eddington (and also earlier BH seeding and slightly weakened feedback, unlike the other FABLE results shown here, see \cite{Bennett2024}), have also more massive black holes.
-Although a more quantitative match will be explored with future tweaking of these simulations, these results qualitatively show that super-Eddington bursts more readily explain the properties and presence of objects like JADES GN 1146115, particularly in increasing the black hole to stellar mass ratio, relative to Eddington-limited scenarios.
+However, GN-1001830 still lies above our super-Eddington simulations in the right-hand $M_{\rm BH}-M_{\rm star}$ plot, likely due to the FABLE simulations lacking in volume.
+To better sample a larger volume we also include simulation data from zoom-in simulations of a massive protocluster ($M_\mathrm{h} > 10^{12}$ M$_{\odot}$ at z=6.66), previously used in \citem{Bennett2024}, that is taken from the larger Millennium simulation volume of 500 $h^{-1}$ Mpc \citesup{Springel2005}.
+These points occupy the high-mass region in both panels of Fig.\ref{fig:fable_comp}.
+The objects obtained in these simulations have stellar masses slightly larger than inferred from GN-1001830 and, in runs including super-Eddington accretion up to 10$\times$ Eddington (and also earlier BH seeding, unlike the other FABLE results shown here, see \citem{Bennett2024}), have more massive black holes.
+Although a more quantitative match will be explored in future work, these results qualitatively show that super-Eddington bursts more readily explain the properties and presence of objects like GN-1001830, particularly in increasing the black hole to stellar mass ratio, relative to Eddington-limited scenarios.

-We also note that, as with CAT sources discussed in the main text, most of the simulated highly sub-Eddington sources reside in the low completeness region of the JADES survey (\autoref{fig:completeness_brian}) and are thus hard to detect at these redshifts even with current instruments.
+We also note that, as with CAT sources discussed in the main text, most of the simulated highly sub-Eddington sources reside in the low completeness region of the JADES survey (Fig.\ref{fig:completeness_brian}) and are thus hard to detect at these redshifts even with current instruments.